Introduction

 combine many simple arithmetical functions into a differential equation, then apply

-behavior of electrons within the circuit.
-Then, while the digital system must somehow
+within the circuit.
+Then, while the digital system must somehow simplify the equation

-simplify the equation it has built up, approximating positions within limited matrices,
+it has built up, approximating positions within limited matrices, the analog computer

 The analog computer converts physical states into symbolic or logical ones through